Federal appeals court refuses to reinstate Trump travel ban

-SAN FRANCISCO (AP) — A federal appeals court refused Thursday to reinstate President Donald Trump’s ban on travelers from seven predominantly Muslim nations, dealing another legal setback to the new administration’s immigration policy.
+SAN FRANCISCO (AP) — A federal appeals court refused Thursday to reinstate President Donald Trump’s ban on travelers from seven predominantly Muslim nations, unanimously rejecting the administration’s claim of presidential authority and questioning its motives.

+The three judges of the San Francisco-based 9th U.S. Circuit Court of Appeals said the argument that the ban targets Muslims raised “serious allegations” and presented “significant constitutional questions,” and they agreed that courts could consider statements by Trump and his advisers about wishing to enact such a ban.

+Moments after the ruling, Trump tweeted, “SEE YOU IN COURT,” adding that “THE SECURITY OF OUR NATION IS AT STAKE!”

+The judges sided with the states on every issue one technical matter.
+They rejected the administration’s argument that courts did not have the authority to review the president’s immigration and national security decisions.
+They also said the administration failed to show that the order met constitutional requirements to provide notice or a hearing before restricting travel and presented no evidence that any foreigner from the seven countries was responsible for a terrorist attack in the U.S.

+“Despite the district court’s and our own repeated invitations to explain the urgent need for the Executive Order to be placed immediately into effect, the Government submitted no evidence to rebut the States’ argument that the district court’s order merely returned the nation temporarily to the position it has occupied for many previous years,” the panel wrote.

-An appeal to the U.S. Supreme Court seems likely and would put the decision in the hands of a divided court that has a vacancy.
+The court battle is far from over.
+The lower court still must debate the merits of the ban, and an appeal to the U.S. Supreme Court seems likely.
+That could put the decision in the hands of a divided court that has a vacancy.
 Trump’s nominee, Neil Gorsuch, could not be confirmed in time to take part in any consideration of the ban.

-Moments after the ruling was released, Trump tweeted, “SEE YOU IN COURT,” adding that “THE SECURITY OF OUR NATION IS AT STAKE!”

 “On the one hand, the public has a powerful interest in national security and in the ability of an elected president to enact policies.
 And on the other, the public also has an interest in free flow of travel, in avoiding separation of families, and in freedom from discrimination.”